bustle/mobiledoc-dom-renderer/README.md

   * `unknownCardHandler` [function] - Will be called when any unknown card is enountered
   * `unknownAtomHandler` [function] - Will be called when any unknown atom is enountered
   * `sectionElementRenderer` [object] - A map of hooks for section element rendering.
-    * Valid keys are P, H1, H2, H3, BLOCKQUOTE, PULL-QUOTE
+    * Valid keys are P, H1, H2, H3, H4, H5, H6, BLOCKQUOTE, ASIDE
     * Arguments are `tagName, dom`
     * A valid value is a function that returns an element
   * `markupElementRenderer` [object] - A map of hooks for inline element rendering.
-    * Valid keys are B, I, STRONG, EM, A, U, SUB, SUP, S
+    * Valid keys are B, I, STRONG, EM, A, U, SUB, SUP, S, CODE
     * Arguments are `tagName, dom, attributes={}`
     * A valid value is a function that returns an element
   * `dom` [object] - A native or [SimpleDOM](https://github.com/krisselden/simple-dom)